Manorama Thampuratti: Early life and education

+A contemporary depiction of a Pujari or Namboodiri in the court of Dharma Raja alongside his wife.

-She belonged to Kizhakke Kovilakam of Kottakkal, a branch of the Zamorin dynasty of Kozhikode.
+Manorama belonged to the Kizhakke Kovilakam of Kottakkal, a branch of the Zamorin dynasty of Kozhikode.
+She was a niece of Zamorin Palayath Teepetta Thampuran who famously committed suicide.
 Being a member of the royal family, she was fortunate to get a traditional Sanskrit education, which was not common for women at that time.
 She mastered the language and so got access to the treasure of knowledge on various sastras at a young age.
+At age 10 she notably impressed renowned scholar Chelapparambu Namboothiri.
+Furthermore at age 12 she was noted to have been familiar with much of Bhaṭṭoji Dīkṣita's work.
+Her first marriage was to a prince of the Parappanad family.
+After his death left with a daughter she married a Namboodiri man and had 5 more children, 2 sons and 3 daughters.

 Career

 She composed several verses in Sanskrit and was known all over Kerala as a gifted poet.
 However, except for few shlokas, not much is available of her work.

-She was also the contemporary of (Dharma Raja) Sree Karthika Tirunal Balarama Varma Maharaja of Travancore (1724–98), who had the title 'Dharma Raja', meaning 'the king of righteousness'.
+She was also the contemporary of Sree Karthika Tirunal Balarama Varma Maharaja of Travancore (1724–98), who had the title 'Dharma Raja', meaning 'the king of righteousness'.
 During the time when Malabar was invaded by Tipu Sultan of Mysore, she stayed in exile at Travancore.
 It was during her exile at Travancore that the king completed the treatise on dramaturgy, viz.
 Balarama Bharatam, and Manorama Thampuratty offered her comments and suggestions, leading to its fruitful completion.
 Her correspondence with king Karthika Tirunal is of historic importance.